 MANAGING THE SERVICE DEPARTMENT

 This program is a supplement to Bicycle Repair & Overhaul (BRO), and enrollment is limited to those who are enrolled in Bicycle Repair & Overhaul.
-A qualifying questionnaire is required for enrollment in this class.

 MANAGING THE SERVICE DEPARTMENT IN A NUTSHELL